 It's interesting the way that a myth can grow and trickle down through the generations.
 Consider the story that aged across a century, along with the former Mound Street School, 2148 S. Mound St., in Bay View.

-Opened in 1886 as District 12-2, a companion to District 12-1 (later called Allen School), the school was renamed for its location in 1912, when many other schools were similarly re-christened.
+Opened in 1886 as District 12-2, a companion to District 12-1 (later called Allen School), the school – designed by architect Walter Holbrook – was renamed for its location in 1912, when many other schools were similarly re-christened.

 Barely 20 years earlier, the street was planned by Edward Allis (he of Allis-Chalmers) and future mayor Ammi R. R. Butler, and named Mound Street in honor of the Indian mounds located on 6th and Lincoln, nearly a mile away.